Petrasch: Maximilian

 Maximilian joined the imperial army as a common cavalryman in the cuirassiers Gondola.
 He was badly injured at Lugos; this wound never healed and in later life made it difficult, or impossible, for him to mount a horse.
 In five years, he became an officer, but he fell into the hands of insurgents, who tried to persuade him to join their own party.
-By 1716, during the Uskok War he was a colonel and commander of the fortress of Slavonski Brod in Slavonia.
-He outwitted the contingent guarding Gradisca fortress, lured them into an ambush, then burned the city Gradisca to the ground.
+By 1716, during the Austro-Turkish War (1716–1718) he was a colonel and commander of the fortress of Slavonski Brod in Slavonia.
+He outwitted the contingent guarding Gradiška fortress, lured them into an ambush, then burned the city Gradiška to the ground.

 Like his brother, Maximilian became a favorite of Prince Eugene.
 When attacking Derlent, his old wound broke open and prevented him from mounting his horse, so he directed the attack from a litter.
+In 1717, he commanded a failed siege against the city of İzvornik.
 In 1718, he was stationed on the border along the Sava river to Belgrade, where he defended the fortress of Osijek against the attack of Claude Alexandre de Bonneval.
 In 1722 he received a barony from the Empress of Hungary.
 Eventually he retired to his estate near Breslau, where he died at the age of 56 after several weeks of suffering.
 He had married Maria Anna, Countess of Becker, and had a son, Joseph von Petrasch.